CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

            the inner layers.
         3. The source code dependencies only point inwards (the inner layers do not depend on outer layers).

-The following is a picture of how we organized our package using clean architecture
+The following is a picture of how we organized our package using clean architecture(Packaging Strategy)
 ![a](https://github.com/CSC207-UofT/course-project-not-a-team/blob/main/WrittenDocument/Phase2/packaging.jpg)

 ---